-If you have any questions or concerns about your OCT exam, never hesitate to speak with your eye doctor.
+If you have any questions or concerns about your OCT exam, never hesitate to speak with an eye doctor near you.

-An OCT exam can facilitate early diagnosis and treatment of sight-threatening ocular diseases— preventing vision loss before symptoms begin.
+An OCT exam, as it can facilitate early diagnosis and treatment of sight-threatening ocular diseases— preventing vision loss before symptoms begin.

 Why Is Eye Pressure Important? »